3 Surprising Benefits of Folic Acid

 Why Should I Take Folic Acid?

-For women who are pregnant, taking folic acid protects the fetus from getting neural tube defects (N.T.D.) of which spina bifida is the most common.
+For women who are pregnant, taking folic acid protects the foetus from getting neural tube defects (N.T.D.) of which spina bifida is the most common.
 If a baby’s spine doesn’t develop properly, a split or gap can develop resulting in spina bifida.
 Spina bifida, depending on the type can result in a stillborn baby, a baby that dies right after birth or a baby with disabilities.

 Because of the baby’s spine early development, the pregnant woman should begin taking folic acid immediately after she stops using contraception up until week 12 of the pregnancy.
 By the 12th week of pregnancy the baby’s spine would be fully developed, so taking folic acid won’t be necessary, however you should still stick to a balanced healthy diet.